 Current Status: Pyrgulopsis chupaderae was listed as state threatened in 1983, and uplisted to endangered (NMDGF 1996) due to habitat overgrazing by cattle which resulted in the apparent extirpation of the species at the unnamed spring.
 USFWS (2012) designated Chupadera springsnail as endangered along with designation of critical habitat.
 Despite intensive long-term land use practices at Willow Spring (grazing, spring source diversion, spring run impoundment), the Chupadera springsnail has persisted at the type locality (Taylor 1983; Lang 2002).
-The landowner has not allowed access to NMDGF since 1996; however Turner Endangered Species Fund (TESF) has access and conducts annual monitoring.
-Abundance of the species appears to be similar to that of collections prior to 1999 (TESF, NMDGF unpublished data).
-There are efforts ongoing to develop a captive rearing program for this springsnail.
+The landowner did not allow access to NMDGF from 1996 to 2020; however Turner Endangered Species Fund (TESF) has access and NMDGF assists them with the annual monitoring.
+Abundance of the species appears to be similar to that of collections prior to 1999 (TESF, NMDGF unpublished data) A refugium tank for a replicate population has been constructed at the Ladder Ranch on TEI property and translocations will start in 2024